ph0bos/express-microservice-starter/README.md

 ## Basic Usage

-The following is the most basic usage of the starter;
+The following is the most basic usage of the starter, for a more detailed example please refer to the `example` directory;

 ```javascript
 'use strict';